Why should landlords care about electrical safety checks?

 A Landlord must issue a satisfactory Electrical Installation Conditon Report to every tenant within 28 days from the start of the tenancy:

 ElectriciansOnCall are fully registered to carry out this type of inspection and have been doing so for clients for over 20 years.

-This regulation came into force in July 2020 for new tenancies only.
-For existing tenancies landlords should be prepared by April 2021.
-If however, you are a tenant and you have reported a problem to your landlord regarding your electrical installation and he or she has refused to put the situation right or ignored your request, you should contact your local authority who will be able to help you.
+This regulation came into force in July 2020 for new tenancies.
+For existing tenancies, landlords should be prepared by April 2021.
+If however you are a tenant, and you have reported a problem to your landlord regarding your electrical installation and he or she has refused to put the situation right or ignored your request, you should contact your local authority who will be able to help you.
 Local authorities will ensure a landlord is meeting their legal obligations and can take enforcement action against them.
-This help is available for both social and private rented properties.
+This help is available for both social and privately rented properties.

-ElectriciansOnCall have been successfully providing this service to social, private and commercial landlords since 1997.
+ElectriciansOnCall have been providing this professional inspection service to social, private and commercial landlords since 1997.
 Whether you have a single bedsit, a large portfolio of properties or an HMO, we can advise and assist on your legal responsibilities.
-Make sure you are not liable should the worst happen.
+Make sure you're not liable should the worst happen.
 Get safe, get tested.
 Contact your local office today for free advice, to arrange and appointment or to request an immediate emergency callout 24 hours a day.